sonovice/sle4442/README.md

 ⚠️ **WARNING** ⚠️

 The maximum input clock frequency will be around 35KHz, not the 50KHz specified in the SLE4442 datasheet.
-I've tried my best to optimize the code but this is the main limitation of this project, you can try to use an external 16MHz clock for a better performance.
+This is the main limitation of this project, you can try to use an external 16MHz clock for a better performance.

 ## Bugs fixed by @Ptr-srix4k
 - In a real SLE4442, an ATR is sent only if clock is pulsed when reset is high, otherwise a simple reset happens.
 This behavior is not present in the original code, so the interrupt logic was changed to reflect this behavior.